rnag/dataclass-wizard/docs/common_use_cases/serialization_options.rst

 .. code-block:: python3

-    from dataclasses import dataclass
+    from dataclass_wizard import DataclassWizard
-    from dataclass_wizard import JSONWizard, IS_NOT
+    from dataclass_wizard.conditions import IS_NOT

-    @dataclass
-    class Example(JSONWizard):
+    class Example(DataclassWizard):
-        class _(JSONWizard.Meta):
+        class _(DataclassWizard.Meta):
             skip_if = IS_NOT(True)  # Skip if the field is not `True`.

         my_str: 'str | None'